 A single book represents a huge amount of data compressed in an easily understandable way.
 Basically, this is what authors do: They research the topic in length, tangle the different pieces together, and finally come up with a way to communicate their findings with the audience in a really simple language.

 It kinda looks like this:

 But that’s not all.
 You get something else in addition – the author’s point of view and knowledge.
-That’s why books written by famous CEOs are so widely popular and important to read.
-They share their experience.
+That’s why books written by famous CEOs are so important to read if you are running a business – consider Shoe Dog by Phil Knight, for example.
+These business moguls share their experiences.
 The mistakes they’ve made and the lessons they’ve learned.
-The type of information you otherwise can’t get even if you’re BFFs with the person.
+The type of information you can’t otherwise get, even if you are a BFF with that person.

 Reason 2: When Reading Your World View Expands and You Get To Understand New Things, Faster

-Imagine reading like uncovering a map when playing a video game.
+We can illustrate reading as uncovering a map when playing a video game.
 Each new page uncovers a small part of the world map.
 The more you read, the more you’ll see ahead.